teamworktf/website_api/README.md

+# Teamwork.tf JSON API (for information about Team Fortress 2)

 In case you see information on our website that you would like to access via our API, please create an issue for this.

-# Using our JSON API

 ## Prerequisites